AlfonsoJosseton2048/AlfonsoJosseton2048.github.io/README.md

   <img src="assets/images/examples/swipeDownExample.png" width="320px" alt="swipe down example">
 </p>

-Everytime you press an arrow key or use an swipe gesture, **if you move or collide any cell, a new number will appear!** This way you collect more and more numbers...
+Everytime you press an arrow key or use an swipe gesture, **if you move or collide any cell, a new number will appear!** This way you get more and more numbers...

 <p align="center">
   <img src="assets/images/examples/newNumberExample.gif" width="320px" alt="new-number">
 </p>

-If you collect as many numbers as cells has the board, then you are in trouble!! :warning: <br>
+If you get as many numbers as cells has the board, then you are in trouble!! :warning: <br>
-If you still have any move where you can collide cells you're still alive, but it will be hard to get out of that situation
+If you still have any move where you can collide cells your game is still alive, but it will be hard to get out of that situation.

 <br>
-The moment where you can't do any move (thus, the board is totally occuppied by numbers) you're not in trouble but totally defeated :wink:
+That moment where you can't do any move (thus, the board is totally occuppied by numbers) then your game is completely lost. :wink:

 <p align="center">
   <img src="assets/images/examples/gameOverExample.gif" width="320px" alt="new-number">